 CRN202202-260583

-Financial Planner and Partner with Spaugh Dameron Tenny since 2002.
-With the help of his team, John created a lecture series called Physicians Financial Focus, authored a book call The Residents Survival Guide and has coached hundreds and hundreds of physicians from residency/fellowship into practice.
+John Dameron has been a financial planner and partner with Spaugh Dameron Tenny since 2002.
+With the help of the SDT team, John created a lecture series called Physicians Financial Focus, authored a book entitled The Residents and Fellows Financial Survival Guide, and has coached hundreds of physicians from residency/fellowship into practice.
 His expertise has also been featured on KevinMD.